Back to Living Real Change

 “Living in a chronic state of tension disables your body’s repair mechanisms, increasing inflammation and the stress hormone cortisol in the body,” she explains.
 “Forgiveness engages the parasympathetic nervous system, which helps your immune system function more efficiently and makes room for feel-good hormones like serotonin and oxytocin.”

-“Your brain doesn’t know what is real and what is imagined,” says Buttimer.
+“Your brain doesn’t know what is real and what is imagined,” Buttimer says.
 “When you replay in your mind an experience you had six months ago, your body reacts as if you’re having the same experience over and over again.”

 Why is it so hard to forgive?